If possible, it is best practice for historical datasets to be ingested as APPEND

 to decimal

 By inspecting the number of output files, we can determine an optimal incremental write mode.
-This mode allows us to read in the previous transaction's output as dataframe, union it to the incoming data, and coalesce the data files together, turning many small files into one larger file.
+This mode allows us to read in the previous transaction's output as a DataFrame, union it to the incoming data, and coalesce the data files together.
+This turns many small files into one larger file.

 Inspect the number of files in the output dataset's file system and use an if statement to set the write_mode